 Cost of maintenance and services consists primarily of costs of providing customer support, consulting, and education.
-The increases in all periods were primarily due to increased headcount and hosting costs resulting from our acquisition of Chef.
+The increases in all periods were primarily due to increased headcount, hosting, and outside services costs resulting from our acquisition of Chef.

 Amortization of Intangibles